RevisionOrg/p/README.md

 All configuration is done in the ~/.p/ directory, which gets created when you run p for the first time.
 The central configuration file is ~/.p/config.toml.

 ## User Configuration
-The following is the TOML configuration for p, located at ~/.p/config.toml.
+The following is the schema for the TOML configuration file, located at ~/.p/config.toml.

 ```Rust
 pub struct UserConfigSchema {